Mounting hole acc. to IEC 60947-5-1

-Instep of a lens that diffuses a light signal in different directions.
-Diffuser lenses are used in signal lamps for visual recognition from a distance and cannot be labelled.
+Part of a lens that diffuses a light signal in different directions.
+Diffuser lenses are used in signal lamps for visual recognition from a distance and cannot be legended.

 Degree of contamination DIN EN 60947-1

-A measure for the quantity of conductive or hygroscopic dust, gas or salt and the relative humidity which may cause a reduction of the dielectric strength of a switching device.
-The degree of contamination is described with four different levels for the definition of the ambient conditions.
+A measure of quantities of conductive or moisture-absorbing dust, gas, or salt and the relative humidity which may reduce the dielectric strength of a switching device.
+The degree of contamination is described in four different levels for the definition of the ambient conditions.
 Degree of contamination 2: Domestic appliances, Degree of contamination 3: Industry, Degree of contamination 4: Outdoor use

 Electrical operating life

-The number of operations of a component at a defined electrical load
+The number of operations of a component under a defined electrical load

 Electronic manufacturing services (contract manufacturing of electrical assemblies)

-EMV = = Electromagnetic compatibility: The components listed in this catalogue are “elementary components such as switches, signal lamps and the like” and according to the Law on Electromagnetic Compatibility (= EMVG [German]), and therefore do not fall under the scope of the EMVG.
+EMC = Electromagnetic compatibility: The components listed in this catalog are “elementary components such as switches, signal lamps and the like” in the sense of the Law on Electromagnetic Compatibility (= EMVG [German]).
+Therefore, they do not fall under the scope of the EMC.

 European approval label for device switches according to IEC 61058-1.
-This European approval replaces all national approval labels in Europe, such as VDE, SEV, ÖVE, DEMKO, SEMKO, NEMKO, FEMKO and KEMA.
-Many RAFI products have already obtained approval according to the new approval procedure while others are under preparation.
-Explanation of the ENEC ratings – Example: 25T85 (70) means: - Lower temperature: - 25°C - Upper temperature: + 85°C (without lamp) - Upper temperature: + 70°C (with lamp)
+This European approval replaces all national approval labels in Europe such as VDE, SEV, ÖVE, DEMKO, SEMKO, NEMKO, FEMKO, and KEMA.
+Many RAFI products have already obtained approval according to this approval procedure.
+Others are under preparation for approval.
+Explanation of ENEC ratings – Example: 25T85 (70) means: - Minimum temperature: - 25°C - Maximum temperature: + 85°C (without lamp) - Maximum temperature: + 70°C (with lamp)

-The dielectric strength (kV) of a component with static charge
+The dielectric strength (kV) of a component under static charge

-This labour-intensive procedure involves engraving the desired symbol into the keycap and colouring it.
+This labor-intensive procedure involves engraving the desired symbol into the keycap, then coloring it.
 Suitable only for small quantities.

 A self-sustaining discharge phenomenon between two electrodes

-Emergency stop switches (EN 60947-5-5) are safety-related actuators with a mechanical latching function.
-Emergency stop switches can be used for emergency stop functions according to IEC EN 13850 and in the process trigger various stopping categories (depending on the safety application).
+Emergency stop switches (EN 60947-5-5) are safety-relevant actuators with a mechanical latching function.
+Emergency stop switches can be used for emergency stop functions according to IEC EN 13850 and trigger various stopping categories (depending on the safety application).
 The following criteria apply according to the EC Machinery Directive: - An emergency stop switch must be ready to use at any time. - One actuation must result in immediate disconnection (shutdown). - Resetting an emergency stop switch must not initiate restarting. - The switching device must latch when pressed. - There must be unambiguous identification (red/yellow).
-The original operating instructions can be found on pages 6–16f
+For original operating instructions, see pages 6–16f

-An accessory for short-travel keyswitches used for adapting the actuating area to obtain different widths and heights.
+An accessory for tactile switches used to adapt the actuating area to obtain different sizes and heights.

-Static contact point for connecting components to cable lugs (cable)
+Static contact point for connecting components to cable lugs (cables)

 Specifies the flammability of a product.
-For details, refer to table in the glossary pg.
-6–12
+For details, see table in the glossary, pages 6–12

-Failure Mode and Effects Analysis: In the FMEA, the point is to uncover potential failures as early as possible in the development process in order to obtain as rugged a design as possible.
+Failure Mode and Effects Analysis: The purpose of an FMEA is to find potential failures as early as possible in the development process in order to obtain as reliable a design as possible.

 Design element of RAFIX 22 FS+ and RAFIX 22 QR control components